polytypic/f-omega-mu/SYNTAX.md

 - Underscore `_` is allowed in place of a variable in bindings.
 Also, identifiers starting with an underscore, e.g. `_not_used`, are not flagged as unused in the online editor.

+- String literals, natural numbers, and identifiers are allowed to serve as labels.

 1. Type variables are distinct from value variables.
 The lexical syntax of identifiers is similar to JavaScript except that `$` is not allowed in